TarteelGH/Mastering-Java-Script-In-15-Days/Day1.md

   - Dom .
   - Value & Data Types .
   - Operators .
+2. Summarize what I learned .
-2. Solve some problems from FreeCodeCamp .
+3. Solve some problems from FreeCodeCamp .

 ## Summary of topics 📝